Akshay4593/chatApp/README.md

 # chatApp
- Chatapp is a messaging app which enables group conversations for the employees of the company.
-So that all the members of the team should be on the same page regarding the outcome of the product.
+ Chatapp is a real time **messaging application** based on **Firebase realtime database** which enables group conversations.

 ### Prerequisites
 Xcode 10.1
 Swift 4.2
 Architecture MVC
+Firebase database

-## Improvement, Features, Fixes
+##  Features

-* Floating text field same as android
-* Group chat on single screen
 * Registration and login with firebase
 * Authentication by firebase
+* Group chat on single screen
 * User can able to get realtime messages without refreshing the screen.
+* Floating text field same as android

 ## Author